vincentkwok21/vincentkwok21.github.io/_posts/2023-06-20-welcome-to-my-website.md

 categories: media
 ---

-Today I have started my website, I am currently messing around with the Jekyll code though I have been having problems with inserting images into github
-Particularly the Resume and website icon that is viewable in the tabs of a web browser.
-Hopefully I end up fixing it!I fixed the resume part, but the icon is rought man
+Today I have started my website, I have never really used github for much so this is my first time using it with Jekyll to create my own website!
+It seems pretty simple after checking out the code and templates.
+This is a test post to see that I am updating the blog tab correctly!